 This is the perfect Sunday morning post because it's exactly what we are having for lunch today, along with some spicy fish curry.
 And I'm sharing this right in time for you to go to the grocers, buy some potatoes and try these Bombay Potatoes or Chatpate Masala Aloo out.

 This right here is my FAVORITE way to cook potatoes.
 Denver is a massive potato fan.
-It's his vegetable of choice.
-The only one he actually likes eating.
+It's his vegetable of choice - the only one he actually likes eating.
 How many meat lovers agree with me?
 He's not a fussy eater, but I can see how excited he gets when there's potatoes vs. any other vegetable.
-So when my friend Hina asked me to guest post for her blog, I couldn’t help but put this recipe together.
 It's easy, quick, spicy and a really fun way to eat potatoes.

-When I was writing this recipe, I realised how Indian cooking is not always laborious or complicated.
+When I was writing this recipe, I realized how Indian cooking is not always laborious or complicated.
 There are tons of under 30 minute recipes that we all seem to forget about.
 Even makhanis don't need to take hours.
-These bombay potatoes fit right under 15 minute meals if your potatoes are already boiled and peeled.
+These bombay potatoes fit right under 15 minute meals if your potatoes are already boiled.
 If not, just add another 15 minutes to the process.